parasat00/calculator/README.md

-# calculator
+# Calculator
-Calculator with React
+Calculator with HTML, CSS and JavaScript.
+I used a little bit of Vue framework.